djplaner/memex/docs/sense/Teaching/RTT/rtt-effective-learning.md

     - have formative assessment/assessment for learning practices embedded that help them appreciate they work they have done, but also make that visible to me and the rest of the class
     - design activities (individual, class, family) that help these students reflect upon and process their practice - develop their self-regulation
     - have established a class norms (e.g. [[mathematical-mindsets#Encourage all students]]) that values struggling (e.g. the learning pit)

+My limited experience within schools means I've yet to meet students who are perfectionists.
+Within a university context I've met some, but almost without exception those older students have developed at least some self-regulatory approaches.
+Hence my reflection is based more on planning than experience  (a theme that will recur in my subsequent reflections).

+I've come up with the following three step process:

+1. Prepare/plan.

+    Establish some initial classroom

+    - norms; and

+        e.g. Boaler's (2015) [[mathematical-mindsets#Encourage all students|suggested norms]].
+That place value on making mistakes, depth over speed, and learning rather than performing.
+The "learning pit" seems to usefully complement and explain these.

+    - routines that can help.

+        Beyond routines that teach, recognise, and reinforce the class norms a set of effective _assessment for learning_ routines that encourage all students to understand where they are, what success looks like, and how to achieve it.

+2. Do/learn.

+    As class gets underway make use of class routines to learn about students (e.g. perfectionists) who are "struggling" with less than productive behaviours.
+Use these and other routines to help both student and teacher understand why and what is happening.

+3. Design and iterate.

+    Increasingly with the student(s) (re-)design activities that are likely to help them (and the class more broadly) develop more productive knowledge and behaviours.

+Perhaps not surprisingly, I can see myself following these three abstract steps in much of what I do next year.

 ### Supporting students - diverse and inclusive education